run-house/runhouse/docs/overview/functions.rst

 We plan to support additional form factors for modules beyond "remote Python function" shortly, including HTTP endpoints, custom ASGIs, and more.

-Advanced Send Usage
+Advanced Function Usage
 ~~~~~~~~~~~~~~~~~~~
-There are a number of ways to call a Send beyond just :code:`__call__`.
+There are a number of ways to call a Function beyond just :code:`__call__`.

 :code:`.remote` will call the function async (using Ray) and return a reference (`Ray ObjectRef <https://docs.ray.io/en/latest/ray-core/objects.html>`_)
 to the object on the cluster.
-You can pass the ref into another send and it will be automatically
+You can pass the ref into another function and it will be automatically
 dereferenced once on the cluster.
 This is a convenient way to avoid passing large objects back and forth to your
 laptop, or to run longer execution in notebooks without locking up the kernel.